preeti09011999/Data-Structure-and-Algorithms/README.md

 # Data Structure and Algorithms
-This repository contains all content taught in the placement program
+This repository contains all the important DS ALGO questions